Shannon Breen: Philadelphia Soul

 Breen was assigned to the Philadelphia Soul of the AFL on November 20, 2014.
-He started seventeen games for the Soul in 2015, earning First Team All-Arena honors.
+He started seventeen games for the Soul in 2015, earning first-team All-Arena honors.
 He was also named the Spalding Offensive Lineman of the Year.

-Breen has had workouts with the New York Jets, Pittsburgh Steelers, Indianapolis Colts and Cleveland Browns of the National Football League in the past.
+Breen had workouts with the New York Jets, Pittsburgh Steelers, Indianapolis Colts and Cleveland Browns of the National Football League in the past.

 Coaching career

 Breen spent time as the offensive line coach of the West Virginia Wesleyan Bobcats in 2012.